Session 13: Opening and marketing

 Every business has a specific marketing strategy that usually works best and has already been proven by your most successful competitors.
 You can benefit from their experience by copying successful marketing plans, including selling methods, pricing and advertising.
 Make a list of the most successful businesses that fall within your field of interest and study them (and even go to work for them).
 Visit these businesses and be prepared to ask the questions that are most important to you.

 Learn as much as you can about the needs of your customers and how to gain feedback from them.
 For example, if you open a restaurant, a displeased patron will probably not complain because it is not a pleasant experience.
 Instead, he will not return.
 So, for example, you must take care to inspect the plates as they are returned to the kitchen.
-For an in-depth review of the importance of feedback and ways to benefit from it, review session 3 in Building My Own Business, Customer Feedback.
+For an in-depth review of the importance of feedback and ways to benefit from it, review session 3 in Business Expansion, Customer Feedback.

 Will your customers be looking for convenience, pricing, quality and/or service?
 It will be difficult to make sound marketing and promotional decisions without being informed on their real wants and needs.
 If a specific geographical area defines your market, low cost demographic reports based on the census can be obtained that will furnish information on population by race, income and home ownership.
 For resources that provide this information, use Google.com to search for "demographic data" on the Internet.